Aluminum Repair Facility

 - Aluminum dust is explosive, so the shop must be equipped with extra safety equipment, such as the Ruwac explosion-proof vacuum cleaner.

 - Aluminum conducts heat much better than steel, which makes the process of heating for repairs very different.
 Also, aluminum does not turn red before reaching its melting or annealing points, so an untrained tech can easily turn a simple dent into a totaled car.

-As you can see, there are other valid reasons for repair shops to charge much more for aluminum repairs.
-At Alioto’s, we do our best to mitigate and minimize those repairs costs, but NEVER at the expense of safety and thorough repairs.
-Often times, the best repair, is the minimal repair (think of non-invasive plastic surgery).
+As you can see, there are many valid reasons for repair shops to charge much more for aluminum repairs.
+At Alioto’s, we do our best to mitigate and minimize those repairs costs, but NEVER at the expense of safe and thorough repairs.
+Often times, the best repair is the minimal repair (think of non-invasive plastic surgery).
 Other times, the difference between quality and “good enough” can be quite costly.
-In any case, rest assure, we will always deliver the BEST REPAIR POSSIBLE, at the most competitive rates.
+In any case, you can rest assured that we will always deliver the BEST REPAIR POSSIBLE and at the most competitive rates.